 Homemade sugar free chocolate chips are life!!

-So now I have no problem adding sugar free chocolate chips to all sorts of low carb recipes — I even weave them into my my low carb snacks!
+So now I have no problem adding sugar free chocolate chips to all sorts of low carb recipes — I even weave them into my low carb snacks!

 These sugar free chocolate chips are SO easy to throw together — it’s a melt and pour kinda recipe.
 Here are some tips to make your chocolate making nice and easy:

-Pst, this is a variation of my low carb chocolate recipe, if you’ve tried that then you know what’s in store!
+Pst, this is a variation of my low carb chocolate recipe, so if you’ve tried that then you know what’s in store!

 Set up your double boiler.